 The mind identifies with whatever condition is most intense at a moment in time.

-Whether its an inner condition like a thought or emotion or an outer condition like hitting a homerun or losing 10 pounds – the mind tends to lose itself and identify with what it is aware of.
+Whether it's an inner condition like a thought or emotion or an outer condition like hitting a home run or losing 10 pounds – the mind tends to identify with what it is aware of.

 There’s nothing wrong with being aware of what is arising.

 It’s important to be aware of your inner and outer world.
-But here’s the rub – when your mind is immersed in identification its no longer aware.
-When your mind is believing I’m sad – it’s no longer aware of sadness and can no longer respond wisely to the arising experience.
+But here’s the rub – when your mind is immersed in identification it's no longer aware.
+When your mind is believing I am sad – it’s no longer aware of sadness and can no longer respond wisely to the arising experience.

 To become aware, the mind needs to step back.

 To dis-identify with what is arising in order to be fully aware.
 This state of non-identified and fully engaged awareness is called witness consciousness.

 It’s quite different from a tea-like mind.
 Cultivating witness consciousness allows the mind to fully experience what arises without being overcome by identification.